kebsOps/dareyio-pbl/project15.md

 <img width="1292" alt="image" src="https://user-images.githubusercontent.com/10085348/187523969-306c461e-3770-49f0-9295-5439be81600b.png">

-3 EC2 Instance based on Red Hat of the t2.micro family were launched for nginx, bastion and the one for the two webservers
+**3 EC2 Instance based on Red Hat of the t2.micro family were launched for nginx, bastion and the one for the two webservers**

-Bastion
+### Set Up Compute Resources for Bastion

 Ensure that it has the following software installed
 - python